How to protect your skin this summerPersonal health · Jul 18, 2022

-In addition to sunscreen, it’s important to adopt other sun-safe behaviours, such as wearing a wide-brimmed hat (at least 3 inches wide) and sun-protective clothing.
+In addition to sunscreen, it’s important to adopt other sun-safe behaviours, such as wearing a wide-brimmed hat that’s at least 3 inches wide, as well as sun-protective clothing.

 When it comes to clothing, the degree of protection depends on the weave and on the chemical additives in the fabric.
 Darker colours block more UV rays.
 For the best protection, the tag on the fabric should be listed with a UPF 50 rating.

 And don't forget: you can even sunburn your eyes, so use a good pair of sunglasses.
 Babies should wear them too.

 Another way to keep your skin safe is to be mindful of the time of day when you are in direct sunlight.
 The UV index is highest9 between the hours of 11 a.m. and 3 p.m., so it may be best to spend time outdoors in places with ample shade.
 One way to get a sense of the strength of the sun at any particular time of day is to look at your shadow.
 When your shadow is shorter than you, it means the sun is very strong.

 With the right sun protection in place, you’ll be ready to get outside and safely enjoy this long-awaited Canadian summer with the ones you love.

 Prevention is key

 Using sunscreen and other methods of protecting your skin from the sun can be a key step in preventing sunburn and skin cancer.
 It’s one of many things you can do to practice preventive health care.